 - Use music.
 Music encourages your child to pronounce words and practice putting sentences together.
 Songs also help children remember things…I still can’t put things in alphabetical order without singing my A B C’s! 🙂

 - Play language games.
 Point and name games like “Where is your nose?”
 “This is Mommy’s toes, where are your toes?”
 Helps your child becomeaware of himself and make language connections, plus it is fun!

 - Don’t worry but refer early.
-There is a wide range of normal with speech development.
-Don’t obsess and worry over your child’s development of speech.
+Your child’s brain is a sponge ready for speech development in the first 3 years.
+There is a wide range of normal with speech development, but early referral is always best.
 Every day work on providing the opportunities to allow your child’s speech to develop.
-If you have questions or concerns, the earlier you refer for evaluation, the easier most speech delays can be handled.
+If you have questions or concerns, call your pediatrician or call your state’s Early Child Development Program.